boseca/tcp-ping-port/README.md

 * hostname `<string>` Host name or an IP address to try to connect to
 * port `<number>` Port number
 * options `<Object>` Socket and Resolver options
-    - socketTimeout `<integer>` Number of miliseconds to wait before the resolving request is canceled.
+    - socketTimeout `<integer>` Number of milliseconds to wait before the resolving request is canceled.
 Default value 4000 (4s).
-    - dnsTimeout `<integer>` Number of miliseconds to wait before the resolving request is canceled.
+    - dnsTimeout `<integer>` Number of milliseconds to wait before the resolving request is canceled.
 Default value 4000 (4s).
       Usefull for rare cases when hostnames may need more than default 4 seconds to be resolved.
     - [dnsServers](https://nodejs.org/api/dns.html#dns_dns_setservers_servers) `<string[]>` Array of RFC 5952 formatted addresses.
 (Example: `['4.4.4.4', '[2001:4860:4860::8888]', '4.4.4.4:1053', '[2001:4860:4860::8888]:1053']`)